-Technologists are often ill-equipped to deal with research that involves people and cannot be expected to be able to have the expertise or experience to deal with it, hence leading to the need to partner with social experts in doing research projects (Gush 2008).
+"Technologists are often ill-equipped to deal with research that involves people and cannot be expected to be able to have the expertise or experience to deal with it, hence leading to the need to partner with social experts in doing research projects" (Gush, 2008).

-This paper focuses on practical challenges for the design, implementation, research, and community ownership of an Information and Communication Technology (ICT) project, centred on the Digital Doorway computer kiosk, in Zandspruit, an informal settlement on the fringes of Johannesburg, South Africa.
-The project is a partnership between community stakeholders, the Meraka Institute of the Council for Scientific and Industrial Research (CSIR), the South African Department of Science and Technology (original funder of the Digital Doorway project) and Monash University.
-The paper is also anticipated as the first of a series of inter-disciplinary papers between Meraka, Monash University and community stakeholders in which a particular, reflective approach to research, implementation and study of social-technical initiatives in a development context will be presented.
+This paper focuses on practical challenges for the design, implementation, research, and community ownership of an Information and Communication Technology (ICT) project, centered on the Digital Doorway computer kiosk, in Zandspruit, an informal settlement on the urban fringe of Johannesburg, South Africa.
+The project is a partnership between community stakeholders, the Meraka Institute of the Council for Scientific and Industrial Research (CSIR), the South African Department of Science and Technology (original funder of the Digital Doorway project), and Monash University South Africa.
+The paper is also anticipated as the first of a series of inter-disciplinary papers between Meraka, Monash

+University and community stakeholders in which a particular, reflective approach to research, implementation and study of social-technical initiatives in a development context will be presented.
+The paper shows how a broader conception of technology in the community than that originally adopted by the Digital Doorway (DD) designers is being developed.

-The paper adopts a social-political viewpoint which argues that knowledge about community dynamics and structures must be consciously incorporated into community-oriented social-technical interventions.
+This change in orientation is in part due to the adoption of a social-political viewpoint which argues that knowledge about community dynamics and structures must be consciously incorporated into community-oriented social-technical interventions.
 In adopting a community-based research approach, social-technology projects are ethically engaged with interested parties for community problem-solving.
-This can be best perceived through the incorporation of community-based action research techniques into social-technical projects (Stillman and Stoecker 2008).

-The application of the Living Lab (LL) approach to social-technical innovation (Pitse-Boshomane, Marais et al. 2008) to the Digital Doorway Initiative (DDI) in Zandspruit is discussed in the context of the DDI's evolution from an educational project to a broader community development initiative.
-A Living Lab is a concept which refers to a research and development methodology where innovations are created and verified in collaborative, multi-contextual real-world settings.
-The paper details the development of a research philosophy and research plan amongst social researchers, technical designers, and community stakeholders in Zandspruit, South Africa, in which a broader conception of technology in the community than that originally adopted by the Digital Doorway (DD) designers has been developed.
-The quote which introduces the paper was written by one of the DD's technical designers and is indicative of the recognition that another set of skills is required in socially oriented research and development projects such as the DD, which is both a community 'intervention' and a research platform for discovery about user and community ICT needs and impacts in a particular context.
+This can be best perceived through the incorporation of community-based action research techniques into social-technical projects (Stillman and Stoecker, 2008).
+In particular, the application of the Living Lab (LL) approach to social-technical innovation (Pitse-Boshomane et al. 2008), to the Digital Doorway Initiative (DDI) in Zandspruit is discussed in the context of the DDI's evolution from an educational project to a broader community development initiative.
+'Living Lab' is a concept which refers to a research and development methodology and /approach where innovations are co-created and verified in collaborative, multi-contextual real-world settings.
+Community members and different stakeholders can be involved in this process of co-creation of new products, services and processes to improve quality of life.